aravk04/Direct-Messaging-Application/README.md

 We have 4 test classes:

 UserTest.java

 testUserConstructor:
 Checks if constructor in User class if it initializes a user object with valid input parameters

 testAddFriend:
 Checks addFriend method and user can add another user as a friend without errors

 testBlockUser:
 Checks blockUser method and if you can block a user, and it adds them to the blocked list

 testRemoveFriend:
 Checks removeFriend method and when they remove a friend it removes them from the friend list

 testEqual:
 Checks equals method and sees if two users are the same by checking name, email, address, username, and password

 testToString:
 Checks toString method and makes sure it is the right information for the user object

 testUpdateName:
 Checks updateName method and if the username is updated when it has been changed

 testSetEmailAddress:
 Checks setEmailAddress  and makes sure it can be updated when it has been changed

 testSetPassword:
 Checks setPassword method and see if the user's password can be updated and properly set

 testSetUsername:
 Checks setUsername method and if the username can be updated and it is changed in the user object

 MessageTest.java

 testMessageConstructor:
 This test checks if the constructor in the message class properly initializes a message object with valid parameters, and it is created without error

 testSameDM:
 Checks sameDM method and if two messages are part of the same conversation by checking if the message has the same sender and receiver or different sender and receiver

 testToString:
 Checks toString method and the information is in the right order and formatted properly

 DatabaseTest.java
-testReadFile:
-Creates temporary file and sample data and checks if the file can be properly read, parsed, and stored in the database object
-testWriteFile:
-Checks if data can be written to a file from the database object